bschreck/deep.sh/CONTRIBUTING.rst

 Imports
 *******

-``xonsh`` imports should be sorted alphabetically, and by module location.
+``deepsh`` imports should be sorted alphabetically, and by module location.
 You can (and should) use ``isort`` either from the command line or use the ``pre-commit`` hook.